mateogianolio/ocr/README.md

 // the index with the maximum probability is the best guess console.log('prediction:', prediction.indexOf(Math.max.apply(null, prediction)));
-// will hopefully output 1 :)
+// will hopefully output 1 if trained with 0-9 :)
 ```

 ## Performance